jaelliot/getoutofthathole/Community Garden Program in Utah.md

 - **Educational Opportunities**: Youth and adults in urban agriculture.
 - **Volunteering**: Central to the program, with training provided.
 - **Source**: [Utah Conservation Corps Urban Community Farm](https://extension.usu.edu/uccucf/)

-_These programs provide excellent opportunities for community involvement, learning about agriculture, and promoting sustainable food sources.
-Whether you're looking to start your own garden or join an existing one, these resources offer a great starting point._